top of page

 10. Cravings or urges to use the substance.

-Severity levels
+Severity Levels

-E. Morton Jellinek created The Jellinek Curve in the 1950s and was later revised by Max Glatt, a British psychiatrist.
+E. Morton Jellinek created The Jellinek Curve in the 1950s which was later revised by Max Glatt, a British psychiatrist.
 It typically describes the phases of alcoholism and recovery.
 The purpose of this illustration is to point out the progression of the illness if help is not sought out.

-Stages of alcoholism:
+Stages of Alcoholism:

 1. Pre-Alcoholic